THE DELMAS-ORFILLA-ROUVIÈRE MUSEUM (DOR)

 8000

-referenced anatomical parts
+anatomical parts referenced

 2014

-The unique Spitzner Collection
+The one-of-a-kind Spitzner Collection

 The Sleeping Venus